faisalazam/Problems/SYSTEM_DESIGN.md

 * Is this a mobile app?
 Or a web app?
 Or both?
 * What is the traffic volume?
 * Can feed contain images, videos, or just text?
+* What are the metrics for success? i.e. how would we know/measure that we've built the required system?

 #### Step 2 - Propose high-level design and get buy-in (10 - 15 minutes)